He-mantRawat/Refresher/README.md

   Simple Algorithms,
   OOP,
   Etc....
-The goal for this repository is to GIT me back on track
+The goal for this repository is to GIT me back on track with a 3 month plan to refresh on some of the basics of programming

 Today's Date 5/10/2019